 Lace Up

 Shoes can make or break your run.
-The last thing you want is to get blisters mid-run and put yourself out for a few days until they heal.
+The last thing you want is to get blisters mid-workout and put yourself in recovery for a few days until they heal.
 Buying a pair of good running shoes might be more complex than you think, but luckily, we have an entire guide dedicated to helping you choose the right running shoes for your feet, gait, and more.

 Fuel Your Body

-Whether you’re planning to do some treadmill walking, jog at a slow pace, or up the ante and do an interval treadmill training workout, you’ve gotta fuel your body to complete the job.
+Whether you’re planning to do some treadmill walking or upping the ante and doing an interval treadmill training workout, you have to fuel your body to complete the job.
 Failing to consume enough calories prior to running can lead to low blood sugar and feelings of weakness, lightheadedness, and dizziness.
-Make sure to chow down on a snack about 30 minutes prior to your workout, or a full meal an hour or two before.
-Even if you’re wondering how to use a treadmill to lose weight, this advice still applies—please eat before you train!
+Make sure to chow down on a snack about 30 minutes prior to your workout, or a full meal an hour or two beforehand.
+Even if you’re wondering how to use a treadmill to lose weight, this advice still applies; please eat before you train!

 Hydrate as Needed

 Hydration is just as important as fueling.
-Although there are no hard-and-fast rules about how much water you should drink, it’s a good idea to drink 8 to 16 ounces of fluid before a workout and keep a water bottle handy to remain hydrated as you sweat.
+Although there are no hard-and-fast rules about how much water you should drink, it’s a good idea to drink 8 to 16 fluid ounces before a workout and keep a water bottle handy to remain hydrated as you sweat.

 How Long Should I Be on a Treadmill?

 How long you spend on a treadmill workout will depend on your current activity levels, fitness goals, and health needs.
-With practice, you will be able to go for longer or increase your intensity.
-Regardless of how long you spend on the treadmill, you’ll want to dedicate the first few minutes to a warm up and the last few minutes to a cool down.
+With practice, you can be able to go for longer, or increase your intensity.
+Regardless of how long you spend on the treadmill, you’ll want to dedicate the first few minutes to a warmup and the last few minutes to a cooldown.

 Warm Up

-Plan for your warm-up to be dynamic, meaning you’re moving and activating muscles—skip static stretching and leave that to cool down after your muscles are warmed up and worked out.
+Plan for your warm-up to be dynamic4, meaning you’re moving and activating muscles.
+Skip static stretching and leave that to cool down after your muscles are warmed up and worked out.
 It’s your choice if you want to warm up with bodyweight movements off the treadmill (like air squats, glute bridges, lunges or calf raises).

 Either way, start the treadmill off at a walking pace to get your legs moving and arms swinging.
-You’ll want to make sure your hamstrings, quads, calves, hips, and even your upper body feel good and ready before moving into a fast pace.
+You’ll want to make sure your hamstrings, quads, calves, hips, and even your upper body feel good and ready before moving to a faster pace.

 Exercise Long Enough to Get Cardiovascular Benefits